Dog Adoption Budget and Ongoing Costs

 - Food and water bowls.

-- Doggy bed.
-High-quality beds can last a long time; even
+Doggy bed.
+High-quality beds can last a long time.

-to protect them until their immune system is fully developed.
-Once
+sets of shots to protect them until their immune system is fully developed.

 - Brush/comb, nail clippers.